TCLamnidis/BareBonesBash/README.md

 ```

 The command above will now move the directory into the same location, but with
-the target location having a different name, essentially renaming it to
+as the target location is spelt differently, the directory will now have a
-`BearBonesBash`.
+different name, essentially renaming it to `BearBonesBash`.

 But oh no!
 Not again!
 This is not a bash tutorial for ancient bear genomics!